 Wi-Fi is available in your unit and in The Commons.
 Ethernet ports are also available in the living room and bedroom of our unit.
 Wall to wall wireless connection to the Internet is provided in each unit by the University's Office of Information and Technology (OIT). eduroam is an international network access service and is available to all Princeton University students to gain secure access to Princeton University's wireless network.
 To access the Wi-Fi, please log onto the network, eduroam.
 You will login using your Princeton netID and password.

 Any service interruption and/or issues can be addressed by calling the OIT Help Desk at (609) 258-4357 or via email at email@example.com.

 Information regarding eduroam can also be found here.

 Will there be a community garden?

 Yes.
 The community gardens are located on the Northeast side of the property, close to Lake Carnegie.
 Please refer to the Lakeside Site Map for the specific location.
 Spaces in the community garden are only available to Lakeside residents and there will be a community shed for storage.
-All requests for a space in the Lakeside Community garden should be submitted to the Lakeside management office.
+All requests for a space in the Lakeside Community garden should be submitted to the Lakeside Committee's Garden Coordinator.

 Are there insurance requirements for signing a lease at the community?